andrey-lawyer/node-typeorm-postgresql/README.md

-# Mongoose Node.js Express TypeScript application boilerplate with best practices for API development.
+# Postgresql Node.js Express TypeScript application boilerplate with best practices for API development.

 ## TO RUN PROJECT USE